Privacy Policy

 6. Are the PERSONAL data transferred INTERNATIONALLY?

 It may be necessary in limited circumstances to transfer Personal Data abroad or to an international organisation to process and/or store this information to comply with our legal or contractual requirements.
 For transfers of data outside the European Union, UNIFE has implemented appropriate safeguards in line with GDPR requirements.
-To ensure an appropriate level of protection for Personal Data, UNIFE will either use a data transfer agreement with the third-party recipient based on standard contractual clauses approved by the European Commission, ensure that the transfer is to a jurisdiction that is the subject of an adequacy decision by the European Commission or to the United States under the EU-US Privacy Shield framework.
+To ensure an appropriate level of protection for Personal Data, UNIFE will either use a data transfer agreement with the third-party recipient based on standard contractual clauses approved by the European Commission or ensure that the transfer is to a jurisdiction that is the subject of an adequacy decision by the European Commission.

 7. How long is the PERSONAL data retained?